mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 topology.
 In an explicitly multipath architecture, application and transport layer requirements are met by having multiple paths with different properties to select from.
-Post can also provide signaling to the path, but this signaling is derived from information provided to the Object abstraction, below.
+Post can also provide signaling to the path, but this signaling is derived from information provided to the Message abstraction, below.

 Note that information about the path and signaling to path elements could be